eca20/Grants-Program/applications/blockchainia.md

 ### Overview

  Blockchainia delivers the benefits of digital ownership straight to gamers fingertips.
-Our infrastructure will enable developers to create games for gamers that decide to take ownership of their digital achievements.
+Our infrastructure will enable developers to create games for gamers that decide to take ownership of their digital assets and achievements.
 The Blockchainia library of pallets enables affordable pay-to-play games that forever immortalize gamings greatest moments on-chain.
-As an eventual competitive gaming metaverse, Blockchaina's ecosystem includes a community hosted online multiplayer infrastructure including a game engine that will interact directly with our gamechain for user moderated online gaming.
+Containing a DAO driven gaming metaverse, Blockchaina's ecosystem includes a community hosted online multiplayer infrastructure including a game engine that will interact directly with our gamechain for user moderated online gaming.

 Our Milestone 1 open-source pallets will enable:
 - a web based online multiplayer PvPvE first-person shooter (Player vs Player vs Environment (AI) Enemy)
 - the engine that drives interactions between server and client
+- smart contract for prototype game
 - a leader board that aggregates in-game earned on-chain statistics by week, month, and year.
  - air dropped NFTs earned by completing in game tasks and leader board achievements
  - environment enemies spawned from on-chain NFT assets that funnel spoils back to its owner's wallet
   - a player prompt to create a wallet upon exit or completion
-  - community driven DAO that manages the online server infrastructure

 Future milestones will include updates to:
 - an evolving and expanding list of features through our open-source substrate pallet library
 - Two games that use our pallets to share in game items between them
     - an evolving JRPG that explains our gamechains "lore"
     - an evolving arcade style online multiplayer PvPvE
+    - community driven DAO that manages the online server infrastructure

 While there are other gaming projects in the ecosystem, ours differs in various ways.
 First, we will break the stigma gamers associate with NFTs through a fun JRPG.
 Non-playable character "blocks" will explain their purpose as well as the metaverse they inhabit in their on-chain existence.
 However, not all is as it seems in the troubled world of Blockchainia.
 Players will make their way through seasonally released updates to uncover the deep lore, rescue these NPC blocks, and discover the fun that digital ownership brings to the future of gaming.
 The items and experience earned in this JRPG will be stored on-chain to the users wallet and available in our arcade PvPvE.
 We have acquired the URL Blockchainia.gg as the landing page for both of these games.